Lee Mayberry: Early career

 Mayberry played high school basketball at Will Rogers High School in Tulsa, where he led them to a state championship in 1988.
+Mayberry was named to the 1988 McDonald's All-American team.

 Mayberry played collegiately at the University of Arkansas and scored 1,940 points for the Razorbacks.
 Mayberry was a teammate of Todd Day and Oliver Miller, who also had lengthy NBA careers, and helped lead Arkansas to the 1990 Final Four in Denver, Colorado, where they lost in the national semifinals to Duke.

+In his four years with the Razorbacks, Mayberry helped Arkansas win a conference title every year, to include three consecutive Southwest Conference (SWC) regular season championships and three consecutive SWC Tournament championships from 1989 to 1991.
+Arkansas moved from the SWC to the Southeastern Conference (SEC) in 1992, and Mayberry led the Hogs to the SEC Western Division championship and the SEC overall regular season championship in their first year in the conference.
+In addition to the 1990 Final Four, Mayberry helped Arkansas to the second round of the NCAA Tournament in 1989 and 1992, plus the Elite Eight in 1991.
+He is considered one of the greatest point guards to ever play for the Razorbacks.

 Professional career

-Mayberry was selected by the Milwaukee Bucks in the 1st round (23rd overall) of the 1992 NBA Draft, where Arkansas teammate Todd Day would also be drafted.
+Mayberry was selected by the Milwaukee Bucks in the 1st round (23rd overall) of the 1992 NBA draft, where Arkansas teammate Todd Day would also be drafted.

 Mayberry played from 1992 to 1996 for the Bucks, where he played in 328 consecutive games, never missing a regular season game.
 On November 19, 1994, Mayberry scored a career-high 22 points in a loss against the Seattle SuperSonics.

 During the 1996 offseason, Mayberry signed with the Vancouver Grizzlies.
 Three seasons later he was traded to the Orlando Magic in a three-way trade, and was subsequently released.

+Mayberry's teams had a record of 139–357 in games in which he played, giving him a career winning percentage of .280.
+As of January 2022, Mayberry has the lowest career winning percentage of any player who appeared in 400 or more games.

 Mayberry also played for the US national team in the 1990 FIBA World Championship, winning the bronze medal.